otrekw/azure-docs.de-de/articles/data-factory/connector-troubleshoot-guide.md

 - **Empfehlung**:  Überprüfen Sie die Spalte in der Abfrage – „Struktur“ im Dataset und „Zuordnungen“ in der Aktivität.

-### <a name="error-code--sqlcolumnnamemismatchbycasesensitive"></a>Fehlercode:  SqlColumnNameMismatchByCaseSensitive

-- **Meldung**: `Column '%column;' in DataSet '%dataSetName;' cannot be found in physical SQL Database.
-Column matching is case-sensitive.
-Column '%columnInTable;' appears similar.
-Check the DataSet(s) configuration to proceed further.`

 ### <a name="error-code--sqlbatchwritetimeout"></a>Fehlercode:  SqlBatchWriteTimeout

 - **Meldung**: `Timeouts in SQL write operation.`